kludwigs/DeckOfCardsExerciseV2/DeckOfCardsExercise/ReadMe.txt

-Csharp Program is developed in Visual Studio 2012 compiled against Microsoft .NET Framework 4.5
+Csharp Program developed in Visual Studio 2012 compiled against Microsoft .NET Framework 4.5

 Program simulates the use of a standard 52 card deck (shuffling and sorting)